 If your process is a mess, or if your lunch mates from different departments can’t agree on what it looks like, you know it’s a problem.
 Ask the boss to come take a look—or snap a photo and send it upstairs along with a link to this blog and the following tips.

 Parenthetically, I know how any process involving Post-It notes can get carried away.
-One company, Ubisoft, with headquarters in Paris, started a small Post-It note teambuilding artwork activity that quickly became a multi-floor artwork fresco.
+One company, Ubisoft, with headquarters in Paris, started a small Post-It note teambuilding artwork activity, using Post-It notes as a readily available team-building tool.
+The employee teams created a multi-floor "fresco" on street-facing windows, and earned the appreciation of their boss.
+Subsequently, of course, the team was set to prove their collaborative skills in a more focused, business context!

 As illustrated in CSVP's April 2017 blog, some mid-level staffers may already be working to take down silos, but they need top-level direction to make effective, permanent change.